The Great Decoupling and the Sino-U.S. Race for Technological SupremacyVIEW EVENT DETAILS

 Henny Sender, Chief Correspondent, International Finance, Financial Times

 Mercedes Ruehl, Asia Technology Correspondent, Tech Scroll Asia, Financial Times

 James Kynge, Editor, Tech Scroll Asia & Global China Editor, Financial Times

 Rana Foroohar, Global Business Columnist & Associate Editor, Financial Times

-Annie Cheng Ting-Fang, Staff Writer, Nikkei Asian Review
+Annie Cheng Ting-Fang, Chief Tech Correspondent, Nikkei Asian Review

 Moderated by Jamil Anderlini, Asia Editor, Financial Times

 New York, NY 10021